2. Spice up your life

 14. Never not Questin'

 We aim to bridge and connect all stakeholders in our product chain by establishing a stable market built on fair values and long-term commitment rooted in the people we work with.
 Only when we know all our farmers, partners and customers can we understand needs and create a win-win situation for everyone involved.

 We directly involve our suppliers in our business model through workshops, mentoring and product development and encourage them to develop their own businesses.
 In return they teach us about pepper, different processing methods, keep us up to date on harvest and provide us with their unique handicraft.

-Our farmers are the foundation of our business.
+Our partner farmers are the foundation of our business.
 Without their dedication and willingness to let us in to their lives we wouldn't be able to do what we do.
-We know them all.
+We know many of them.
 We know their faces, hands, names, struggles and ambitions.
 They have let us harvest with them, live with them and shown us the process of creating their unique product.

 "Having a pepper plant is like having a girlfriend.
 Take care of her everyday and it will be very good.
 Take care of her once a week and it will be so,so.
 Take care of her once a month and you will have no more girlfriend"